gotokatsuya/goka-hugo/content/post/hello.md

 # Hello Hugo

 I created my new blog.
-I'm using [Hugo](http://gohugo.io) is written by golang.
+I'm using a [Hugo](http://gohugo.io) is written by golang.